History of the Town of Rochester

 Soon a new industry, “the bungalow colony” came about.
 Most consisted of the farmhouse surrounded by a dozen or more simple buildings of one or two rooms and a kitchen, each of which would house a tourist family during the week.
 The father, who had been working in the sweltering city, arrived on the weekend.

-- There is also a new appreciation of our historic heritage.
+There is a new appreciation of our historic heritage.
 In 2017 the hamlet of Alligerville was designated as the Alligerville Historic District on the State and National Registers of Historic Places.